fatimazahraelaaziz/Stage__DigiUp/2)docker-register/README.md

 >you can go through Nexus artifactory official page to know more about system requirement for Nexus.

-*update the system packages and Install OpenJDK 1.8
+* Update the system packages and Install OpenJDK 1.8

 ```